Whiskey Founders Table of Contents

 Castle & Key

-Although Marianne Eves was raised in Kentucky, she grew up in a dry county and her parents never drank much so she wasn’t really exposed to the whiskey culture that’s pervasive there.
-She was a tomboy and enjoyed auto shop, eventually getting and spending time working on her muscle car - a 1972 Oldsmobile 98.
+Although Marianne Eaves was raised in Kentucky, she grew up in a dry county; furthermore, her parents never drank alcohol much, so she wasn’t really exposed to the whiskey culture that is pervasive in that state.
+A tomboy who enjoyed auto shop, Marianne eventually obtained her dream car - a 1972 Oldsmobile.

 Dr. Patrick Heist,